cellgeni/bsubs/README.md

 # Example LSF script submissions

 LSF (Load Sharing Facility) at Sanger Institute.
+LSF is the workload management platform, job scheduler, for distributed high performance computing owned by IBM used by the Sanger Institute.
+The software coordinates the execution of multiple jobs on the FARM.
+Its primary function is to efficiently allocate available resources to incoming jobs based on various scheduling policies.

 # How to submit?

-All scripts are written bash scripts with `#BSUB` notation.
+All scripts are bash scripts with `#BSUB` notation.
 To submit them as jobs use the following command:

 ```
 bsub < myjob.lsf